 - Risk Management Subcommittee Charter – Members: Warren Clark (chair), Donald Speagle, Isaac Jeffries, Tim Davey.
-Management present: Matt Maudlin, Amanda Donohoe.
+Management present: Amanda Donohoe.

 - Finance Subcommittee Charter – Members: Isaac Jeffries (chair), Warren Clark.
-Management present: Matt Maudlin, Amanda Donohoe, Madeline Tucker.
+Management present: Amanda Donohoe, Madeline Tucker.

 - Nominations Subcommittee Charter – Members: Connie Janssen (chair), James Gaynor, Warren Clark.